dimpal-yadav/EduMind-AI-Study-Assistant/README.md

 </p>

 ---

+## 🤝 Contributing

+We welcome contributions!
+Check out [CONTRIBUTING.md](./CONTRIBUTING.md) to learn how you can help improve EduMind AI Study Assistant.

+---

+## 📄 License

+This project is open-source and available under the MIT License.
+See [LICENSE](./LICENSE) for more details.

+---

 ## 🏁 Conclusion

 **EduMind – AI Study Assistant** redefines digital learning by blending productivity, creativity, and intelligent features into a single web platform.